 Web developers and designers have been trying to stay ahead of the game since the internet was first introduced.
-Instead of focusing on today, we need to create websites that are scalable, that can adapt to the ever changing environment and provide an optimized UX.
-This will provide a much longer shelf life for your website.
+Instead of focusing on today, we need to create websites that are scalable, that can adapt to the ever-changing environment and provide an optimized UX.
+This will provide much longer shelf life for your website.

 Each of these considerations will contribute to exceptional UX that delivers ultimate performance.

 The Issues with Traditional Website Redesign